RickStrahl/swfox2024-wwdotnetbridge-revisited/Documents/White Paper/wwDotnetBridgeRevisited.md

 loBridge.InvokeStaticMethod("System.String","Format",lcFormat,lv1)
 ```

-In this method you'll noticve the requirement to call each of the overloads for each parameter variation, which looks tedious but actually is the most efficient way to call this method.
+In this method, you'll notice the requirement to call each of the overloads for each parameter variation, which looks tedious but actually is the most efficient way to call this method.
 There are other overloads of `InvokeStaticMethod()` that can be passed an array of parameters, and while that would be cleaner to look at and allow for an unlimited number of parameters, it's less efficient as the array has to be created and parsed on both ends.
-Passing values directly is significantly faster and for a low level utility method like this it's definitely beneficial to optimize performance as much as is possible.
+Passing values directly is significantly faster, and for a low-level utility method like this, it's definitely beneficial to optimize performance as much as possible.

 #### Summary
 In this example you learned: